Betoken/Whitepaper/BetokenWhitepaper.md

 In a cyclic model, there exists a dilemma between utilizing short-term opportunities and having consistent gains.
 To be able to bank on short-term price changes, the length of cycles needs to be short; to be able to have consistent gains resistant to temporary price extremities, the length of cycles needs to be long so that erratic changes are evened out over time.
 We think that relatively long cycles are good, because investors should focus on the long-term potential that a token and its related technology has, rather than only on the price fluctuations.

-//TODO: Add in more problems AND solutions :-) (Regarding the above problem, for e.g. user could to choose between different categories of fund - Betoken long term (1y), Betoken short term(14d), betoken mid-term (30d), etc.)
+//TODO: Add in more problems AND solutions :-) (Regarding the above problem, for e.g. user could choose between different categories of fund - Betoken long term (1y), Betoken short term(14d), betoken mid-term (30d), etc.)

 ### 1.4 Reasons Why Betoken's Model May Work